isomerpages/enterprisesg-switch/pages/FUTR Asia Summit.md

 # Why attend?
 * VIP Brand Retailer programme and private networking opportunities at the Summit
 * FUTR Asia will equip you with a comprehensive commerce tool kit, learning from the presentations on the latest campaigns and innovations in marketing
-* Meet leaders and the biggest companies
+* Meet leading brands, retailers and entrepreneurs in a high powered forum